'Coward, monster': Father who killed son, 6, in 'deliberate' fiery crash jailed

 "There are really no words that can capture the loss caused by Lachlan's death," he said.

-On November 5, 2019, Gebhardt arranged with Lachlan's mother to pick him up from Dudley Swimming pool in Rangiora.

-He took over from Lachlan's grandmother at the pool and they left at 4.08pm, with Lachlan sitting in the back seat of his Mazda car.
+On November 5, 2019, Gebhardt picked up Lachlan from Dudley Swimming pool in Rangiora, leaving at 4.08pm, with Lachlan in the back seat of his Mazda.

-At the end of the straight, there was a sharp right-hand corner with a posted 25km/h speed advisory.
+At the end of the straight was a sharp right-hand corner with a 25km/h advised speed.

 Police estimated his speed at about 130km/h when he reached the turn, but he made no effort to brake, slow, or swerve.

-The car hit the speed sign, went up a stop-bank and became airborne for 24m before it hit a tree 7m higher than its take-off point.
+The car hit the speed sign, went up a stop-bank and became airborne before hitting a tree.

 The car spun to the ground and caught fire.